2nd International Conference on Advanced Technology of Electrical Material (ATEEE2025)

 Double Blind Peer Review

 The authors and reviewers are not aware of the identities of both sides.
-Each paper undergoes evaluation by a minimum of two, often exceeding three reviewers.
+Each paper undergoes evaluation by a minimum of three, often exceeding three reviewers.
 Reviewers are allocated a maximum of four papers and granted 2 weeks to complete each review.
 They are tasked with evaluating the submission's originality, relevance, technical quality, significance, and presentation.

 Criteria